cs-moea

 Please refer to the sample codes in the cs-moea-samples project for how to use the library to solve various optimization problems.

 The cs-moea-samples-gui-winforms project shows the demo of the multi-objective optimization using these algorithm with a GUI that shows the pareto front of the MOEA results.
-A number of benchmarks
+A number of benchmarks are included for comparing various MOEA implementations:

 - NDND